Setting the Record Straight on Minnesota’s Safe and Supportive Schools Act

 A child should never have to feel intimidated or harassed while they are trying to learn.
 Parents should never have to see their child so tormented from bullying that he or she withdraws, suffers depression, or even takes his or her own life.

-Misconceptions and outright lies about the Safe and Supportive Schools Act have plagued the bill from the very beginning.
+Unfortunately, misconceptions and deliberate distortions about the Safe and Supportive Schools Act have tested the bill from the very beginning.
 Testifiers at the Senate’s hearing on the Safe and Supportive Schools Act this week gave startling testimony – about themselves and their children’s experience with bullying.
-From the tale of one mother whose severely bullied 12-year-old son killed himself to a father whose son was the victim of such brutal physical violence at school it required serious medical attention – the graphic and emotional testimony was such that a listener might be sure they were testifying in support of this anti-bullying bill.
+From one mother’s testimony about her severely bullied 12-year-old son who killed himself to a father whose son was the victim of such brutal physical violence at school it required serious medical attention – the graphic and emotional testimony was such that a listener might be sure they were testifying in support of this anti-bullying bill.
 But they weren’t.

 Their reasons?
 These testifiers argued their children didn’t fall into a specific protected category of LGBT, race or disability cited in the Safe and Supportive Schools Act, that somehow their children wouldn’t be protected under this bill.
 And here is where we, as two freshman state senators who strongly support this bill — want to lay the facts on the table.

 Minnesota’s bullying laws are currently the “weakest” in the nation according to the U.S. Department of Education.
 The current statute is only 37 words long, and it lacks the definitions, guidance and tools schools need to keep kids safe.